forestgrape/coronavirus/4_immunological/antibodies.md

 ## Antibody Fragments
 Antibodies have two fragments and antigen binding fraction (called Fab for Fraction antigen binding) and immune instruction fraction (called Fc for fraction constant).
 The genes encoding the Fab are subject to somatic recombination and thereby new Fabs recognizing specific antigens are produced.
 The genes for the different Fc are constant throughout lifetime.

 ## Antibody Classification and Immune Instructions
 The Fc fragment determines the antibody classification: Antibodies are grouped into classes (IgG, IgA, IgM and IgE) and sometimes additionally into subclasses (e.g. IgG1, IgG2 and IgG3 for IgG antibodies).
 Additionally the Fc fraction can have post-translational modifications such as glycosylation.

+### IgG
+In the case of IgG, there are the subclasses IgG1, IgG2, IgG3 and IgG4.
+Each subclass in turn can have additional modifications e.g.  glycosylations.
+These properties determine to receptors the IgG antibody gets attached to.

+### IgA
+### IgE

 ## Mechanisms of Action

 ### Neutralization
 [in work]